 Other examples include such sacred cows as the importance of voting, the need to earn a living through employment and having a 'real' job, the necessity of having a government, a military force and liberty-destroying 'security' measures, the need for public and coercive schooling, the good that comes from taxation, the view that some wars are necessary, the assumption that nuclear weapons are the be it and end all of national security and so on and so forth ad nauseam.

-I have written before in a couple of my writings The Dangerous Quest for Consistency and Society as Shit Fest - My Anti-Conformity that it is practically impossible, in human terms, to be completely free of the charge of hypocrisy when challenging the human condition because it is very hard by definition to be free of large scale conditions that are extraneous to one's own personal will and preferences due to the role other sentient beings play in maintaining and manifesting those large scale conditions.
+I have written before in a couple of my writings The Dangerous Quest for Political Consistency and Society as Shit Fest - My Anti-Conformity that it is practically impossible, in human terms, to be completely free of the charge of hypocrisy when challenging the human condition because it is very hard by definition to be free of large scale conditions that are extraneous to one's own personal will and preferences due to the role other sentient beings play in maintaining and manifesting those large scale conditions.

 For example, I am the first to admit that I am complicit in the system that I criticise, that I use money (largely because money is a religion almost everyone buys into), that I consume from unethical corporations, that I use technologies sold to me by the capitalist system even though I often take issue with the entity of monetary currency as well as the profit motive, that I eat meat while deploring factory farming and so on.